 - They may be granted travel authorization.

-Being granted TPS does not does not prevent the individual from:
+Being granted TPS does not prevent the individual from:

 - Applying for nonimmigrant status;

 - Filing for adjustment of status based on an immigrant petition; or

 - Applying for any other immigration benefit or protection of which the individual may be eligible.